lawazislam/lawazislam/README.md

 IT support, documentation and coordination across ServiceNow, Microsoft 365, SharePoint and Power Automate.
 I make it easier for staff to find answers and for projects to keep moving.

-**50+** ServiceNow knowledge-base articles rebuilt and used across the City of Windsor IT department, plus a hand in designing the City's AI use-case submission process.
+**30** ServiceNow knowledge-base articles kept and fully updated after reorganizing the department's 50+, plus co-designing the City's AI use-case submission process.

 </td>
 <td width="33%" valign="top">